spez1998/3rd-year-project/readme_test.md

 	<img width="560" height="420" src="https://spez1998.github.io/3rd-year-project/OpenLoopDesign/Plots/Graphs/full_open_loop_graph.jpg">
 </p>

 The result is pretty good.
 We have a noticeably smoother and more powerful response in the low frequencies, slightly rolling off as we approach 100Hz.
-The effect of the notch filter is slightly noticeable, but unavloidable.
+The effect of the notch filter is slightly noticeable, but unavoidable.
 Here's a graph to compare all three responses:

 <p align="center">